GTPB/ELB18F/NGS.md

 <br/>
 <br/>

 **NOTE**: Turn on the green light when you're finished.
-Assess how well you achieve the learning outcome.
+Assess how well you achieved the learning outcome.
 For this, see how well you responded to the different questions during the activities and also make the following questions to yourself.

 * How well do you understand the content of a fastQ file?